-In the show, Martin also talks about the EHIC.
-He explains that travel insurance often includes cover for repatriation and cancellation (as well as lost or stolen baggage) – all of which you don’t get with an EHIC.
+In the show, Martin also talks about the GHIC (then EHIC).
+He explains that Travel Insurance often includes cover for repatriation and cancellation (as well as lost or stolen baggage) – all of which you don’t get with a GHIC.

 - Cancellation: if you need to cancel your holiday before go

 - Medical expenses: for illness and accidents when you are abroad

 - Personal accident: for death or permanent disablement